Summary

 Evaluate

-Student teams will present their analogies to the class.
+Display slide 12 and inform groups they will present their analogies to the class.
 Encourage them to include as many motions or skit-like behaviors to make the presentations fun and memorable to the students.
+Provide the students time to plan their presentation.
+Once groups are ready, allow each group time to present.
+Consider providing a time limit to make there is time for everyone.

 Resources